-Included in this semi-annual report are copies of the quarterly DERA reports submitted to EPA by NHDES for this reporting period for both the 2019/2020 grant and the 2021/2022 grant.
-Although both the 2019/2020 NHDES DERA agreement and the 2021/2022 NHDES DERA agreement with EPA had a termination date of September 30, 2024, NHDES submitted requests to EPA to extend both grant awards to September 30, 2025, in order to fund two electrification projects that have been identified and will require more time to plan and execute.
-These extensions were granted, and both projects have been approved by the NH G&C and are currently being executed.
+Included in this semi-annual report are copies of the quarterly DERA reports submitted to EPA by NHDES for this reporting period for both the FFY 2019/2020 grant and the FFY 2021/2022 grant.

+Although both EPA grant awards had a termination date of September 30, 2024, EPA approved a formal NHDES request to extend both grant awards to September 30, 2025.
+This provides two (2) G&C approved grantees more time to plan and execute two (2) electrification projects that have encountered procurement delays.

-In February 2024, NHDES was awarded the FFY 2023/2024 NH Clean Diesel Grant Program.
-For the first time since FFY2017, NHDES did not provide 100 percent match to the federal funds using NH Beneficiary Mitigation Trust funds to secure a 50 percent federal bonus.
-The DERA program is limited as to what vehicles/equipment qualify for replacement in-kind, specifically model year 2009 and older.
-Therefore, it is becoming increasingly difficult to find qualifying DERA projects.
-NHDES can opt back into matching funds in any future year and will reassess investment of VW funding in this program when the next award becomes available.
+In February 2024, NHDES was awarded the FFY 2023/2024 NH Clean Diesel Grant Program (NHCD).
+For the first time since FFY 2017, NHDES did not provide 100 percent match to the federal funds using NH Beneficiary Mitigation Trust funds.
+The DERA Program's eligibility restrictions, such as engine model year and class/unit type, limit qualifying projects.
+However, we continue to find new ways to promote the NHCD program and identify new potential applicants.
+NHDES can opt back into matching funds in any future year and will reassess a matching investment of VW funding into this program when the next award becomes available.